Legitimation Crisis (book): Crisis Tendencies in Advanced Capitalism

 The motivation to obey the law, in Habermas’ view, comes from reason and rational justification.
 By arguing so, he denies the proposition that “values and norms in accordance with which motives are formed have an immanent relation to truth.”
 Put differently, in the course of tracing the causes and mechanism of the crisis of advanced capitalism, Habermas explored the sources of legitimacy in a more fundamental sense.
 To this end, he claims “the possibility of justifying normative-validity claims, that is, of providing rational grounds for their recognition.”
 Habermas continues to tackled this issue of validity claims and communicative action in the book The Theory of Communicative Action.

 Influence

 Unlike the later works of Habermas, Legitimation Crisis is heavily influenced by Marx, as evident in the argument that the internal contradiction of capitalism leads to economic crisis.
 Yet at the same time, Habermas incorporated the system theory following Claus Offe, to respond to the weakness of Marxism as well.
-In the context of Critical Theory, this book has made a tremendous influence on later generations of critical theorists such as Andrew Arato, Seyla Benhabib, Nancy Fraser, Rahel Jaeggi, and Wendy Brown.
+In the context of Critical Theory, this book has had a significant influence on later generations of critical theorists such as Andrew Arato, Seyla Benhabib, Nancy Fraser, Rahel Jaeggi, and Wendy Brown.
 Many contemporary critical theorists reject the strict distinction between the system and the life-world but nevertheless follows the basic tenets of Legitimation Crisis to this day.